 Black: Skipper’s sightings White: Tunic’s sightings

-You can compare individual sighting histories for each of the 200 or so dolphins that call the passes and shallow bays around Marco Island their home at The Dolphin Study database.
+You can compare individual sighting histories for each of the over 200 dolphins that call the passes and shallow bays around Marco Island their home at The Dolphin Study database.
 Select either Marco Island (for the northern group) or Goodland (for the southern group) from the drop down selection on the dashboard.
 As you do this you will notice that the range of some of these dolphins do not fit this simple pattern of northern and southern residents.

 A Better Way to Understand the Distribution of Dolphins Around Marco Island